mateuszwlosek/azure-pulumi-example/README.md

 ### Pipelines

-**Pipeline to build, push docker image and perform rolling update of demo application**
+**Pipeline to build, push Docker image and perform rolling update of demo application**
 Go to Pipelines and create a new one.
 Select Azure Repos Git and repository created before as the place with your code.
 In `Configure` step select `Existing Azure Pipeline YAML file` and in `path` select: `/pipelines/docker-build-push-rolling-update.yml`.